freitass-ppb/leader-board/README.md

 ## Your Goal

-Don't worry, we already wrote some of the code for you, but there's something wrong, since there are 2 unit tests failing.
+Don't worry, we already wrote some of the code for you, but there's something wrong, since there are some unit tests failing.

 We need your help to fix the code and make all the unit tests pass.